-An Affiliated Society is an international non-profit, scientific, or conservation organization outside the United States and is independent of SWS but has a similar mission to study, manage, and/or conserve wetlands.
-Affiliated societies will have a formal link to SWS that is designed to promote mutually beneficial interactions and joint activities at the society and individual member levels.
-Government agencies or forprofit companies or organizations cannot become affiliated societies of SWS.
+Organizations that may be considered for affiliate status include international non-profit, scientific, or conservation organizations that are independent of SWS but have a similar mission to study, manage, and/or conserve wetlands.
+Affiliate status will only be considered for organizations from countries whose residents would otherwise qualify for reduced SWS membership dues, i.e., "Developing countries", as defined in the Leadership Manual, Section 9 "Schedule of Dues and Fees".
+Government agencies or for-profit companies or organizations cannot become affiliated societies of SWS.
+Once granted affiliate status, affiliated societies will have a formal association with SWS that is designed to promote mutually beneficial interactions and joint activities at the society and individual member levels.
 To facilitate developing interactions and joint events, affiliated societies are invited to send an observer to SWS Board of Directors meetings.